New to carnivorous plants? Start here!

 3. How do I care for my Venus flytrap, Cape Sundew, or Purple Pitcher Plant?

 These beginner’s plants share very similar growing requirements.

 - Light: As much as possible!
-Venus flytraps and Cape sundews love full direct sun, so in the UK that means a south-facing windowsill, a conservatory, or a greenhouse.
+Venus flytraps, Cape sundews, and North American pitcher plants love full direct sun, so in the UK that means a south-facing windowsill, a conservatory, or a greenhouse.

 - Water: Sit the pots in a tray filled with 1-2cm of distilled water or rainwater (read more about water for CPs), adding water to the tray rather than top watering.
 These are bog plants, and their soil should be kept moist throughout the growing season.

 - Soil: Never use normal potting soil!
 A good, sustainable peat-free mixture for CPs is fine milled bark, fine or coarse Cornish grit, and perlite, to a ratio of 2:1:1.
 The traditionally recommended peat-based mixture is sphagnum peat moss mixed with either lime-free horticultural sand or perlite, to a ratio of about 2:1.
 You can buy ready-made, specially-formulated mixes right here on my shop.
 Never add fertiliser.

 - Pots: Plastic pots work best, but fully-glazed ceramic pots are also fine, provided they have plenty of drainage holes.
 12cm pots are large enough for adult plants, and repotting should only be done in the Spring.

 - Dormancy: Venus flytraps and all North American pitcher plants require a cold winter dormancy between November and February, while Cape Sundews can grow year-round.
 To provide a dormancy for indoor plants, move them somewhere colder - sit them next to a window in your shed or garage, for example.
 Your plant’s leaves will go black and die back, only to start growing again in Spring.